Understanding UPS Ground Saver: How It Works and Where to Drop Off

 • Loss of insurance coverage

-If a UPS Ground Saver package is given directly to USPS and is subsequently disposed of, both carrier liability and insurance coverage may be voided.
+If a UPS Ground Saver package goes directly to USPS and gets disposed of, both carrier liability and insurance coverage may be voided.

-To protect your shipment and ensure eligibility for coverage, always drop off UPS Ground Saver packages directly with UPS.
+To protect your shipment and keep it eligible for coverage, always drop off UPS Ground Saver packages directly with UPS.

 Was this article helpful?